pspiagicw/blog/content/posts/how-i-started-loving-nixos/index.md

 Let me describe this ordeal in depth.

+## The itch

+I always had a itch to keep my life (Photos, Documents, Games) separate from my programming (Editors, Programming, Projects).

+This itch developed not only due to the privacy problems but also the fact that my main computing device was used by family members.

+It also makes it easy to use during my lazy days.
+I don't want to manage Xmonad when I want to browse through some photos or just watch a movie.

-## Roles
+## separate OS

-I have been always coding on my own since high school and never thought it as a task.
-But once college came about, the `hobby` became `study`.

-My hobby and study have to be kept separate.
-Thus the isolation anxiety began.
+The solution is to run 2 operating systems.
+One user-friendly Ubuntu/PopOS types for ease of access where all my multimedia including my photos and games would be managed.
+A separate dual-booted specialty operating system with all the window-managers, terminal emulators and editors I want.
+Obviously running either Gentoo or Arch!

+This had quite a few problems

+- I had to shutdown and boot again whenever I wanted to do something else.
+- This was on a i3 6th-Gen (mobile) and a hard-drive to boot everything.

+Nevertheless it was extremely slow and cubersome, but I had lots of time and it sufficed for me.

 ## distrobox

+The lockdown ended and I had to attend University in-person.

+The University requirements were simple, you should be able to go from debugging a kernel to playing `Witcher 3` within seconds.
+The previous setup didn't help this endeavour.

-The first and most simple solution was to use distrobox.
+The solution I settled on was to use distrobox.
-Use a `PopOS` distro on my main laptop.
+Use a `PopOS` distro as my main OS.
+And use a separate Arch Linux distro on the shell.
-Use distrobox and it's separate home directory feature.
-`distrobox` can keep a separate home directory for each distribution you use.
+By using distrobox and it's separate home directory feature, I could have a separate home directory for my programming stuff.

+Also my new laptop with a fast SSD helped me achieving this.

 `distrobox` for the uninitiated is a CLI tool to run multiple linux distro simultaenously through docker.
 Instead of using `docker` as a throwaway build/development environment, it encourages docker to be used as a complete CLI environment
 You can use it for everything including GUI apps and even running games through `Steam`.
-It can install sound, graphics drivers and connect this secondary distro to your main distro very tightly.
+It can install sound, graphics drivers and connect this secondary distro to your main distro.

-This meant, my development tools (Python, poetry, Go, neovim) all were separated from normal life (Photos, College Work, GUI apps).
+This meant, my development tools (Python, poetry, Go, neovim) all were separated from normal life (Photos, College Work, Games and GUI apps).

-But the college  had a problem.
-The Python and Machine Learning courses meant I had to install large collections of Python libraries.
-These included the behemoth `Tensorflow`, `OpenCV` and minor ones like `sklearn`.
-Although they were kept in a separate environment by `conda` or `miniconda`.
-I didn't like the pollution `conda` did on my environment.

-So I launched a ran a separate VM for those tools.
-I would fire up those tools when required.

-This is also one of the reasons to develop my tool [qemantra](https://github.com/pspiagicw/qemantra).

 ## HomeLab

-My homelab ran docker for almost a year.
-Then I became tired with maintaining all those tools and removed most of them.

-Then I kept the homelab for a remote development machine.
-Meaning
-- All editors, compilers and other tools installed on my homelab.
-- To develop, I simply ssh into my home lab.

-This meant I can development from anywhere (in my home) with any machine.

-If I use cloudflare tunnels I can work from anywhere in the world!

-I was very happy with this setup, but I had some hiccups.

-I was using `Ubuntu Server` meant I get the most stable packages, also they are fucking old!

-Most of my programs and development environment (Neovim Plugins) depends on latest `neovim`.
-Also most other tools were not in the repository or up-to-date, thus I had to manually compile/download them.

-This included the `Go` compiler.
-Most of other binary packages were maintained in the /usr directory.
-On top of this I had my own tools (`kato`, `groom` and `sinister`).

-My projects required their own dependencies which were polluting my environment.
-For example my CLI tools required `vhs` and`qemu`.

-Plus the multiple formatters, linters ,language servers and debuggers.
-Most of these were managed by `Mason`.

-But updating all of these tools was a pain.
+When I came back from college, I had some money I could invest in a home-lab.
+It was a pre-owned Lenovo ThinkCentere M600.

+It was one of the most powerful desktop I had held in my hand.
+I learnt the entire home-lab thing and got a perfect solution.

+Use a desktop laptop with PopOS/Mint.
+Whenever I want to program, simply SSH into the homelab.
+But maintaining docker and reverse proxy is hard.
+It required manual intervention atleast once a day, mostly because of my shitty WIFI.

+The next problem I faced is that "running a stable, server operating system is opposite of using latest editors, packages etc."
+I had to manually compile/download mostly everything, including the `Go` compiler, `neovim` and tools like `ripgrep`.
+Managing everything was irritating and took a lot of my time.

 ## Enter NixOS

-I had used Nix 5 years back, back then I was a distrohopper and didnt explore and adapt to the workflow NixOS provided.
+I had used Nix 5 years back, back when I was a distrohopper and didn't explore and adapt to the workflow NixOS provided.

 I came to NixOS with high expectectations due to the hype by both developers and Linux enthusiasts.
 AND DID IT DELIVER!